renanmav/GoExpert-CleanArch/README.md

     1. The order cannot have an empty ID
     1. The order cannot have a price equal or less than 0
     1. The order cannot have a tax equal or less than 0
+1. When an order is created, a message is sent to the RabbitMQ exchange
+1. All orders can be read
-1. The order can be read by ID
+1. An order can be read by ID

 ## Running the application